thebigcrunch/react-product-intro/README.md

 # React User Tour

-A component that allows you to give a user a guided tour around your application. <a href="http://socialtables.github.io/react-user-tour/demo/index.html">Click here for a Demo!</a>
+A component that allows you to give a user a guided tour around your application. <a href="http://socialtables.github.io/react-user-tour/demo/index.html">Outdated Demo!</a>

 ### Install
 ` npm install react-product-intro`